dcasati/aks-baseline_walkthroughs/multi-region/README.md

    ![](img/050_restrict-appgw_open-direct-connection.png)

 1. To restrict access from Front Door only, go back to the Network Security Groups applied to the subnet hosting your Application Gateway.
 Change the inbound rule for port 80 to only allow requests originating from Service Tag _AzureFrontDoor.Backend_.

+   Note that it might take some minutes until this change is effective.

    ![](img/050_restrict-appgw_inbound-from-front-door.png)